Samuel Li Math and Science Tuition learning blog — Yishun, Singapore

 The "careless mistake" myth

-"Careless" sounds like bad luck: one wrong digit or one misread line.
+"Careless" sounds like bad luck — one wrong digit, one misread line, gone.
 That label feels comforting because it does not ask us to change how we study.
 But exams are not testing luck.
 They test whether you can execute a method correctly under time pressure.

 If the same type of error happens again and again, it is not careless.
-It is a habit and we must fix it.
+It is a habit — or a gap — waiting to be fixed.

 Cause 1: Transfer error (copying, signs, brackets)

 Fix: Write the first line slowly.
 After every 2–3 lines, glance back at the previous line only — not the whole page.
-For sign-heavy topics (integration, vectors).
-Furthermore, make sure that the answer makes sense.
-For example, we cannot have negative number of bears.
+For sign-heavy topics (integration, vectors), box the final sign before you move on.
+In tuition I make students say the sign out loud once; it sounds silly but it works.

 Cause 2: Weak algebra (the mistake started earlier)

-Many "careless" calculus or trigonometry errors are really algebra errors from Secondary 1 or Secondary 2.
-If you are weak in fractions, indices, expansion or factorising, the later step will collapse - and you will blame the last line.
+Many "careless" calculus or trigonometry errors are really algebra errors from Sec 3 or Sec 4.
+If you are shaky on fractions, indices, or factorising, the later step will collapse — and you will blame the last line.

 Fix: When marking your paper, trace backwards from the wrong answer.
 Ask: which step first went off track?
 Drill that skill in isolation (10 questions on that sub-skill only), not another full paper.
-This is exactly why I focus on fundamentals in lessons, so H2 Math does not become "fancy algebra with extra steps".
-For the record, I do give JC students O Level worksheet, and Upper Secondary students Lower Secondary questions. 😉
+This is exactly why I focus on fundamentals in lessons — so H2 Math does not become "fancy algebra with extra steps".

 Fix: Before calculating, underline three things: what is given, what is required, and any conditions (domain, range, units).
-Spending a few seconds here may save many marks.
-I also recommend staying calm to analyse the situation; panic makes misreading worse.
+Spend 20 seconds — it saves 5 minutes of wrong working.
+I also recommend staying calm to analyse the situation; panic makes mis-reading worse.

 Cause 4: No checking ritual (only rushing at the end)

-"Be careful" is not "check everything at the end when I have 3 minutes left".
-By then you would be tired and you "anyhow check".
-Real checking is built into the attempt, not at the end.
+"Be careful" usually means "check everything at the end when I have 3 minutes left".
+By then you are tired and you skim.
+Real checking is built into the attempt, not bolted on at the end.

 Cause 5: Concept gap disguised as a slip

-Sometimes the working looks fine until one step that is actually wrong in principle.
-For examples: adding probabilities that are not mutually exclusive, wrong choice of identity in trig, choosing the wrong sign when square rooting.
-Usually, we tend to label it as a "stupid mistake" and move on.
+Sometimes the working looks fine until one step that is actually wrong in principle — e.g. adding probabilities that are not mutually exclusive, wrong choice of identity in trig, integration without checking domain.
+The student labels it "stupid mistake" and moves on.
 Next paper, same step fails again.
-Or worse still, student gets it correct in the next paper but the mistake comes back to haunt 2 months later.

 Fix: Keep an error log in a notebook (I wrote about this in Keep A Notebook).
 One line per mistake: topic, what went wrong, correct idea in your own words.
 Review the log weekly.
 If the same concept appears three times, it is not careless — schedule a proper revision block or ask your teacher/tutor.